 Workers' compensation premium costs and claims are managed by the Risk Management Division, and budgeted in the Risk and Insurance Internal Service Fund.
-Workers' compensation costs are then charged to each department based on the department's claims history and forecast liability costs.
-Based on projected claims costs, the total cost for the City is anticipated to increase 31% from 2012 due to increased premium costs.
+Workers' compensation costs are then allocated to each department based on the department's claims history and forecast liability costs.
+Based on projected claims costs, the total cost for the City is anticipated to decrease 16.5% from 2014 due to primarily to decreased premium costs, resulting from a strong safety emphasis to reduce injuries in the workplace..